 Skoda Octavia Estate 2.0 TDI

-It’s a close call between the Skoda Octavia and the Volkswagen Golf as our favourite lightweight tow car.
+It was a close call between the Skoda Octavia and the Volkswagen Golf at last year’s Awards.
 Both are stable at speed, although the VW is that little bit more secure.
-However, what makes us plump for the Octavia is its extra space and superior practicality.
+However, what makes us give the category to the Octavia at the 2022 Awards is its extra space and superior practicality

 Sit in the back of the Skoda, or load up the enormous 640-litre boot, and you may wonder why people spend more.
 It’s every bit as roomy inside as many bigger and far more expensive cars.